 The barebone server displays a simple yet stylish front panel with easily accessible features.
-The power and reset buttons, LED indicators are located on the front panel.
+The power and reset buttons, LED indicators, and two USB ports are located on the front panel.

 Refer to section 1.7 LED information for the LED descriptions.